Alice C. Jantzen

-Alice Catherine Jantzen (August 17, 1918 – October 22, 1983) was an American occupational therapist.
-She was the first president of the American Occupational Therapy Foundation (AOTF), and chair of the occupational therapy department at the University of Florida from 1958 to 1976.
+Alice Catherine Jantzen (August 17, 1918 – October 22, 1983) was an American occupational therapist, educator, researcher and author.
+She was the first president of the American Occupational Therapy Foundation (AOTF).
+Jantzen was professor of occupational therapy at the University of Florida for 18 years (1958 to 1976).

 Early life and education

-Jantzen was born in Brookline, Massachusetts, the daughter of Francis T. Jantzen and Alice Doyle Jantzen.
-She graduated from Wellesley College in 1939, with further professional training at the Boston School of Occupational Therapy.
-She earned a master's degree in education at the University of Pennsylvania.
-She earned a Ph.D. in counseling psychology from Boston College.
+Jantzen was born in Brookline, Massachusetts.
+She was the first of five children of Francis Thomas Jantzen and Alice Marie Doyle Jantzen.
+Her father graduated from Harvard Medical School and was a resident surgeon at Carney and Boston City hospitals.

+Jantzen attended Brookline High School and Wellesley College, graduating with a degree in the History of Art.^{:27} She was first soprano in the College Choir and a member of the golf team.